cosmos/ibc/spec/ics-18-relayer-algorithms/README.md

 ### Desired Properties

-- No safety properties of IBC should depend on relayer behavor (assume Byzantine relayers).
+- No safety properties of IBC should depend on relayer behaviour (assume Byzantine relayers).
 - Liveness properties of IBC should depend only on the existence of at least one correct, live relayer.
 - Relaying should be permissionless, all requisite verification should be performed on-chain.
 - Requisite communication between the IBC user and the relayer should be minimized.